fishac/GameHive/README.md

 ### Tools

 I use CMake, MinGW GCC, Qt6, Catch2, pybind11, Python 3, Notepad++, and a Bash terminal in this project.

+### Why the name GameHive

+I like the theme of bees, hives, and such to fit the goal of developing an engine for Hex Chess.
+Also my girlfriend's name is Melissa which comes from the word Honeybee.